What Are Soap Nuts, and How Do You Use Them?

 With this method, be sure you use a hot water cycle.
 This will allow the soap agents in the berries to be extracted to clean your laundry.

-You can use 1 bag of berries for about four wash cycles, or until you notice that their color has faded.
-When their color has faded, that means the saponin has been removed from the berries.
+You can use 1 bag of berries for about four wash cycles or until you notice that their color has faded.
+When their color has faded, saponin has been removed from the berries.

 With this recipe, you can wash your laundry at any temperature.
 You also don’t have to fish the bag of berries out of your clothing before loading them into the dryer or keep track of how many loads of laundry you’ve done with them.